ddanner97/Library-Project_Odin/README.md

 Library Application

 Description:
-This application takes in user input and stores it as book objects.
+This is a simple library App I created while working through the Odin-Project.
 We have four different methods in which You can sort the objects by.
 Author, Title, Page count & year published.